 This is very important to note - if you are met with the message "There are presently no open calls for submissions," they have reached their monthly limit on queries.
 Please wait until the first day of the next month to submit your query.
 In that way they are able to stay open to submissions year round.
 Expect a response from them within six months.

 They accept all submissions through the submission manager Submittable.
 They respond to all queries, even if it is just with a form rejection letter.
-They used to have a reliable quick response time, but they have not been reported as responding to submissions since early this year.
-So please take that into consideration

 To read all of their submission guidelines, visit their website here.